-A typical serving size is about 40-45g, which is approximately ½ cup or 6 tablespoons.
+A typical serving size is about 40-45g, which is approximately ½ cup or about 3 tablespoons.

 Granola can form part of a varied and balanced diet, but it's best to keep to the recommended portion size as granola is often high in sugar.
 Adding milk or natural yogurt and fresh fruit will help to create a more balanced breakfast, and will add calcium, protein, vitamins and minerals.
 You can also try adding spices such as cinnamon for extra flavour.

 The nutritional profile of granola varies depending on the brand or recipe.
 Some have more dried fruit, which will increase the natural sugar content, and others may be higher in fibre, protein and fat if they contain more nuts and seeds.